This page gives hints on how to build a lattice model in multibinit.

 - dipdip_prt DIPole-DIPole PRinT

-- dipdip_range Dipole-Dipole interaction
+- dipdip_range Dipole-Dipole range

 - test_prt_ph Prt test-set evaluation into file ph_test.nc